munificent/game-programming-patterns/book/event-queue.markdown

 <img src="images/event-queue-loop.png" alt="An event queue.
 The operating system enqueues Shift, Down, Up, and Click events, and the getNextEvent() function dequeues them." />

 When user input comes in, the OS adds it to a queue of unprocessed events.
-When you call `getNextEvent()`, it pulls the oldest event off the queue and hands it to your application.
+When you call `getNextEvent()`, that pulls the oldest event off the queue and hands it to your application.

 ### Central event bus